-In this Journal there are two quotes that I wrote inside the front cover all those years ago:
+In this Journal there are two quotes that I wrote inside the front cover Of my new journal all those years ago:

 Be honest with yourself and take responsibility for your actions…

 Be tough on yourself and analyse your own involvement in something before you blame others…

 After the last sixteen months of my life I no longer feel the need to keep my old journal.